Yuri-Rassokhin/flex-cartesian/README.md

 - How does ping scale by packet size?
 - How does ping statistics vary based on count of pings?

-These input parameters form the following dimensions as './ping_config.json'
+These input parameters form the following dimensions.

 ```json
 {